calvinhobbes119/Traffic-Sign-Classifier/README.md

 Training, Validation and Testing
 ---
 I trained the network on the augmented dataset using a batch-size of 128 samples, until the accuracy of the network on the validation set was in the range of (0.94, 0.95).
-Once the network achieved the above accuracy on the validation set, I stopped training.
+Typically the network accuracy converged to a value of around 0.95 within 50 epochs of training.
+But on very rare occassions I have to go upto 100 epochs to achive a validation accuracy of 0.95.
+Once the network achieved the above accuracy on the validation set, the network stopped training.
 Applying the trained network to the test dataset achieved an accuracy of 0.916.
 I also validated the network by downloading 5 traffic signs from the web.
 I specifically selected signs belonging to classes which had a higher representation in the training data.
 The network was able to correctly classify 4 out of the 5 signs, achieving an accuracy of 0.8.

 Future improvements
 ---